The Melbourne School of Engineering is involved in numerous research projects within its six disciplines.

 Areas of research investigation include: structural engineering; geotechnical engineering; project management; energy efficiency in buildings; integrated transport; disaster management; geothermal energy; catchment systems; environmental monitoring and assessment; environmental water management, water resource management; next generation flood prediction; impacts of climate change; indoor and outdoor positioning; land administration and 3D cadastre; sensor networks; mobile mapping; environmental modelling; food production; artificial intelligence; and spatial data infrastructure design and development.

-The Department of Infrastructure is home to the Centre for Spatial Data Infrastructures and Land Administration and the Australia-China Joint Research Centre on River Basin Management and the Centre for Disaster Management and Public Safety, a collaboration with leading national and international industry and educational institutions.
+The Department of Infrastructure is home to the Centre for Spatial Data Infrastructures and Land Administration and the Centre for Disaster Management and Public Safety, a collaboration with leading national and international industry and educational institutions.

 - Mechanical Engineering and Mechatronics